-Currently, I do not accept any insurances.
-However, I can provide a superbill (i.e. a detailed invoice) at the end of every month that you can submit to your insurance company for reimbursement (at their discretion).
+Currently, the only insurance I accept is KS Medicaid.
+However, for other insurances, I can provide a superbill (i.e. a detailed invoice) at the end of every month that you can submit to your insurance company for reimbursement (at their discretion).
 Please note: submitting a superbill to insurance means that I will need to make a mental health diagnosis.
-I do accept:
+I accept:

 Health Savings Account (HSA)

 I require 24 hours’ notice of cancellation (weekends excluded), or you will need to pay the full cost of the appointment.
 I also charge the full cost of the appointment for no-shows.
 It’s important that we meet consistently in order to make progress.

 Who is your ideal client?

 My ideal client

 Understands that therapy is a process with no quick fixes, and that not every therapist is for every client and vice versa.

 Agrees to show up and work on mental health outside of therapy.